 The Berwyn Heights VFD currently has openings in our Bunkroom Live-In program.
 Live-in bunkroom members do not have to pay rent, but are responsible for meeting greater attendance and participation requirements.
-A minimum of Firefighter I is required and applicants must attain EMT-B within one year of acceptance into the program.

 Contact us for further information or to apply.

 On Saturday October 4th, Rescue Squad 14 and the Ambulance once again attended the College Park Home Depot’s Fire Safety Day.
 We are grateful to be able to partner with Home Depot to support this important cause and educating the youth on fire safety.